 Ask yourself if your own unconscious bias is affecting your perceptions of other people or their performance.
 Colleagues from different generations may have different working styles or approaches to the same project or task.
 Dismissing or disregarding each other's opinions can lead to conflict and a tense, stressful working environment – which can be felt even in virtual audio and video calls!
 An open mind and awareness of such biases will allow teams to connect and build stronger relationships.

 As a global, multi-cultural company, FedEx makes a conscious effort to ensure DEI in our daily operations through policy, practices, services, and support programs.
 As a company, we strongly believe – and always have - that everyone deserves respect.
 Embracing diversity is part of who we are and what we do.

 You can do it too.
 All it takes is a conscious effort from leadership to model the same level of respect for all employees regardless of gender, age, culture, interests or background.
 Practicing empathy starts from the top.

 At FedEx, we’ve never been averse to failure or taking risks.
-Fred Smith took a huge one when he pioneered overnight delivery services in the 1970s and disrupted an industry, creating the entire system from the ground up and not showing profit for the first two years.
+Our founder and Executive Chairman pioneered overnight delivery services in the 1970s

-Failure is a necessary step towards growth and innovation.
-Making this work, however, requires a culture of trust and empowerment.
+and today, 50 years later, FedEx is continuing to transform the world by connecting people and possibilities.
 Team members must be encouraged to be honest, open with their ideas, and creative without fear of being mocked.
-Those who feel supported in this way are more likely to come up with solutions that will lead to business success.
+Those who feel supported in this way are more likely to succeed as a team.

-In the new normal, with drastically reduced in-person time with your teams, managing with empathy is critical.
-You need to take a look within and really approach work relationships as a human.
-Remember, positive mental health is a direct driver of productivity.
-Empathetic leaders who consistently get the best results from their teams lead with compassion and put people first, day in, day out.
+Practicing emotional intelligence and establishing relationships are crucial leadership competencies. leading Take a look within and really approach work relationships through the most sincere and humanistic lens.
+Remember, positive mental health and a happy team is directly corelated to productivity.
+Empathetic leaders who consistently get the best results from their teams lead with compassion and put people first.